CloudCompare/CloudComPy/sphinxDoc/userUseCases.rst

    :literal:
    :code: python

+Here, we take the :py:func:`~.cloudComPy.ExtractConnectedComponents` function.
-The :py:func:`~.cloudComPy.ExtractConnectedComponents` function use the octree level to define the size of the gap between the components.
+It uses the octree level to define the size of the gap between the components.

 .. include:: ../tests/test037.py
    :start-after: #---extractCC02-begin